Reclaiming the Wise Woman retreatBeara, West Cork

 The Wise Woman, in the tradition of these lands, is profoundly connected to place and the natural world around her.
 She has fallen into the land’s story; she has become part of the land’s dreaming.
 She is a land-whisperer, a place-conjuror, a story-weaver; she knows how to listen for the wisdom of the Earth.
 She is the inheritor of the traditions of the Cailleach, the wild old woman of Gaelic mythology who made and shaped the land.
 In Ireland, the wise woman we know as the bean feasa is also a walker-between-worlds, a conduit for the wisdom of the Otherworld which is so inextricably entangled in this one.

-This retreat will take place in a stunning location on the threshold of the wild and beautiful Beara Peninsula, in the south-west of Ireland.
+This retreat will take place in a lovely location on the threshold of the wild and beautiful Beara Peninsula, in the south-west of Ireland.
 Beara is the home of the Cailleach Bhéarra, and her mythology still permeates this landscape of sea, rock and mountain today.
 Over the course of six days, we’ll explore the native Wise Woman stories and traditions of Ireland, Britain and Northern Europe, bringing them alive and making them relevant to the world we live in today.

 But above all, this retreat is experiential.
 At the heart of it is a deep exploration of skills and practices which will help us develop a rich relationship with the land and the non-human others who inhabit it with us.
 We’ll talk about ways to build meaningful and authentic traditions based on the native wisdom of these lands, and about what it might mean to reclaim our indigeneity.
 We’ll talk about enchantment, about rekindling the mythic imagination.
 We’ll talk about dreaming, about waking up – and about dreaming ourselves awake.

 Sunday 5 to Saturday 11 May, 2019.